HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 The above code is Rendering the main `Router` component, as well as the `Route` component.
 You will notice that the `Route` is taking in two props: `path` and `component`.
 The `path` is going to be the URL that you want this to route to be defined as and the `component` will be the component that this route loads.

-Let open up the browser and go to http://localhost:3000.
+Lets open up the browser and go to http://localhost:3000.

 You should see an `<h1>` tag with `First Route`, but you might be wondering why you see a ugly string after the `/#/`.
 Well if you remember we imported the module __hashHistory__ from React Router, and injected it into a prop for history.
 This is a module that handles the the routing history.
 It stores the hash portion of the url so that it can emulate the same behavior that you get from a browser natively when you use URLs.
-This allows us to access to a stored state of history so that if you refresh the page it takes you to the same route and not to the `'/'` every time.
+This allows us access to a stored state of history so that if you refresh the page it takes you to the same route and not to the `'/'` every time.

 #### Step 2: Adding More Routes